-- 2. Your Pack List is located in a shipping slip, on the Hardware and Electrical Box.
-Locate this document and use it to cross-reference quantities as you remove them from the trailer. - 3.
+- 2. Your Pack List is in a shipping slip on the hardware/electrical box.
+Please locate this document and cross-reference quantities as you remove them from the trailer. - 3.
 Studio Shed recommends offloading "small parts" first.
 Small parts include: hardware pack, trim pack, sill and top plates.

 If you purchased the Lifestyle interior finish package, you will also want to offload flooring, MDF trim, interior paint and bundles of insulation at this time.
-These components will be found on the 'rafter pallet' as shown on the right above.
+These components will be found on the 'rafter pallets' as shown on the right above.

-4. After all the small parts are offloaded, begin offloading the rafter sections.
+4. Once the small parts are offloaded, begin offloading the rafter boards.
 Remove the shipping straps and cut the plastic banding to release the rafter sections.
-Carry only one rafter section at a time.
-Stage these on a tarp or a dry, out of the way location.
+Stage these onto a tarp or other dry, out of the way location.

-5. Now you are ready to offload your siding pieces.
-Use a drill to unscrew the protective boards above the siding.
+5. Now you are ready to offload your siding.
 If your siding is a James Hardie fiber cement board product, please use extreme caution when handling as they can snap from their own weight.
 Refer to the pictures below in reference to proper handling.
 The siding will be banded in bundles of 4 or 5 boards.
-Smaller bundles should not be too heavy to carry, but if they are, cut the banding and carry in smaller increments.
+If the bundles are too heavy, cut the banding and carry in smaller increments.